astrojarred/roque-cmap/README.md

 `roque-cmap` is a Python package that provides custom color maps for use in data visualization.
 It includes functions to generate evenly spaced arrays of colors and to create `matplotlib` colormaps from these custom colors.

 The package includes two palettes: `roque` and `roque_chill`.
 Both colormaps are inspired by the classic `viridis` palette, and are *perceptually uniform*, meaning they are particularly suited to representing numeric values.
-The `roque_chill` colormap is a modified version of the `roque` with the some of the darkest and brightest colors removed for a more subdued look.
+The `roque_chill` colormap is a modified version of the `roque` with some of the darkest and brightest colors removed for a more subdued look.

 ## Getting Started <a name = "getting_started"></a>